What Is a BBA? Guide to the Bachelor of Business Administration

 7. Loan officer

 Anyone who enjoys working with numbers might consider becoming a loan officer.
-This finance-oriented job will have you working for banks, mortgage companies, car dealerships, and lending services and making decisions on commercial and personal loans.
+This finance-oriented job will have you working for banks, mortgage companies, car dealerships, and lending services, making decisions on commercial and personal loans.

-Once you earn your BBA, you may consider going on to earn an MBA.
-This advanced degree in business administration will help increase your knowledge in the areas of business that will help you further your career.
+Once you earn your BBA, which is an undergraduate degree, you may consider earning an MBA, which is a graduate degree.
+This advanced degree in business administration can help increase your knowledge in business areas that can help you further your career.
 Not only does it look good on your resume, but it could help you get a raise or a promotion.
-Some schools even offer a BBA/MBA dual enrollment program that allows you to earn both degrees at the same time.
+Some schools even offer a BBA/MBA dual enrollment program that allows you to earn both degrees simultaneously.

-Prepare for a broad range of jobs with a BBA degree–a popular option for many business students.
-If you think that this is a good match for your goals, start researching programs and schools to find one that fits your needs.
-Explore what it's like to earn your degree online by trying a course like Business Sustainability in the Circular Economy from the University of London Bachelor of Science in Business Administration or Research Design: Inquiry and Discovery from the University of North Texas Bachelor of Science in General Business.
+Prepare for a broad range of jobs with a BBA degree—a popular option for many business students.
+If you think this is a good match for your goals, research programs and schools to find one that fits your needs.
+Explore what earning your degree online is like by trying a course like Business Sustainability in the Circular Economy from the University of London Bachelor of Science in Business Administration or Research Design: Inquiry and Discovery from the University of North Texas Bachelor of Science in General Business.

 You are Currently on slide 1